InspiringGroup/inspiringgroup.github.io/_pages/team.md

 {% endif %}

 ---
-### Undergraduate Students
+### Undergraduate Students / External Interns
 <div class="row">
 <div class="col-sm-12 clearfix">
-We also work with a group of undergraduates at Tsinghua on SRT programs.
+We also work with a group of undergraduates at Tsinghua on Student Research Training (SRT) programs.
+External interns are welcome to participate in our weekly research meetings.
 </div>
 </div>